LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 * **MCS - Positive**: the number of conversations with positive MCS
 * **MCS - Negative**: the number of conversations with negative MCS

+{: .notice}
-**Note:** _Response time related metrics require time to ‘warm-up’ as data is gathered and refreshed every 5 minutes.
+Response time related metrics require time to ‘warm-up’ as data is gathered and refreshed every 5 minutes.
 Once loaded, the result is based on a representative sample, not all conversations.
-This sample, and the scope of calculation, can be modified via the Menu (see Additional Functions in this guide)._
+This sample, and the scope of calculation, can be modified via the Menu (see Additional Functions in this guide).

 ### Current Section - chat mode (recently completed chats KPIs)